One of the easiest ways to demonstrate science in the home is in the kitchen. Today we’re making pancakes to explore some new concepts.

 How do you think the baking soda and whisked egg will affect the pancake?

-The baking soda and egg white should add air to the mixture giving it more volume than the basic mixture.
+The baking powder and egg white should add air to the mixture giving it more volume than the basic mixture.

 How would you expect the pancakes made using different mixtures to differ?